Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 ## Limiting where the AC Tool creates and removes ACEs

 The property `unmanagedAcePathsRegex` for authorizable configurations (users or groups) can be used to ensure certain paths are not managed by the AC Tool.
 This property must contain a regular expression which is matched against all ACE paths bound to the authorizable found in the system.
-All ACEs with matching paths are not touched:
+All ACEs with matching paths are not touched.
+By setting the global config `defaultUnmanagedAcePathsRegex` it is possible to exclude certain areas of the JCR totally from removing (and creating once #244 is fixed) at all.

 ### Examples
 ```